-- O Use 1.6 gallons (or less) per flush toilets. - O Fix leaking toilets and faucets immediately. - O Use faucet aerators at sinks and flow reducing nozzles at showers. - O Limit the length of your shower to 10 minutes or less. - O Do not fill the bathtub with more than 6 inches of water. - O Do not wash more than one or two loads of laundry per day. - O Do not use the dishwasher until it is full.
+- O Fix leaking toilets and faucets immediately. - Use faucet aerators at sinks and flow reducing nozzles at showers. - O Limit the length of your shower to 10 minutes or less. - O Do not fill the bathtub with more than 6 inches of water. - O Do not wash more than one or two loads of laundry per day. - O Do not use the dishwasher until it is full.